Arunprabhakaran04/Data_Analysis_EndtoEnd/README.md

-## This is an End to End Data Analytics Project
+## End to End Data Analytics Project
+An modular coding approach.